DanTheetje/DanTheetje-Study-Guide-Theory-Semiconductor-Devices-KUL/theory_questions/pn_diode.md

 #### III.7.1 Description

 - What is the structure of a p-i-n diode?
+- What are the four advantages of the p-i-n diode?
 - How does the intrinsic region affect its electrical characteristics?

 #### III.7.2 Forward Bias

-- How does carrier injection in a p-i-n diode differ from a standard p-n diode?
-- Why is the p-i-n diode useful in high-speed and power applications?
+- What is the approach to find the Forward Bias Voltage necessary to realise a desired current?

+---

 ChatGPT & Dante